Aristotle’s Model of Communication: 5 Components with Examples

 The five examples of Aristotle’s communication model are:

-1. A charity organization delivering an emotional appeal through Radio to collect funds for refugees (Pathos).
+1. A charity organization delivering an emotional appeal through the radio to collect funds for refugees (Pathos).

 2. The Dettle company advertises its shop on Television, mentioning how much bacteria it can protect against (Logos).